romanywu/romanywu/README.md

-## About Me

 Hi!
-I'm **Roman Wu**, a Software Engineer with a passion for backend development and cloud infrastructure.
+I'm **Roman**, a Software Engineer with a passion for backend development and cloud infrastructure.
 I specialize in building scalable, high-performance systems and enjoy learning new technologies.

 - 🌱 Currently exploring **Spring Boot**, **AWS**, and **Microservices Architecture**.
 - 🚀 Skilled in creating cloud-native solutions and containerized apps using **Docker** and **Kubernetes**.